 Where to eat best in Vietnam

 In Vietnam, you can find yourself almost everywhere, as it is one of the most popular places to eat in the world.
 It depends on the choice of food and business.
 If you choose what suits your taste, we guarantee that you will not be disappointed.
 The freshness of the food is guaranteed here.
 The dishes are full of vegetables and nutritious ingredients.
 Vietnamese love their food and are willing to pay for it.
 The cheapest dish can be eaten in street food.
-There are clouds all over the country.
 You can try more expensive restaurants, but also fast food stalls.